 What should my family and guests do?

 The doors to Royal Farms Arena will open at 9:00 a.m. for guests.
 They will be permitted in the upper levels of the arena ONLY.

 Seating is on a first-come, first-served basis.

-If special seating accommodations are required, please contact Laura Mathabel, Director of Disability Support Services, at 410-532-5401 or by email at email@example.com as soon as possible.
-More information regarding accommodations is found on the "Disability Accommodations Information" webpage.
+If special seating accommodations are required, please contact the Director of Accessibility and Health Promotions at 410-532-5401 or by email at firstname.lastname@example.org as soon as possible.
+More information regarding accommodations is found on the "Accessibility Accommodations Information" webpage.